kc-ml2/SimpleDreamer/README.md

 │   │           └ input : deterministic
 │   │           └ output : stochastic(prior)
 │   │         └ RepresentationModel : A linear network to generate stochastic. we call it as posterior.
-│   │           └ input : embedded observation and deterministic and action
+│   │           └ input : embedded observation and deterministic
 │   │           └ output : stochastic(posterior)
 │   │       └ RewardModel : A linear network to generate reward
 │   │         └ input : deterministic and stochastic